AriFinn97/Mutantsim/README.md

 # Mutantsim
+> MutantSim is a program that enables the user, when using an alphavirus as a display model to know the expected protein outcomes.
 # MutantSim — Expected Protein Outcomes under Biased Polymerase Errors

 > Given an mRNA and a biased base-substitution model per amplification round,